 Little dogs are creatures of habit.
 Once they pick up correct behavior through your cues, they will start to act properly.

-One of the ways you can do this is by offering treats every time they show less aggression around family and friends.
-If you’re walking outside, you can also give rewards once they are able to walk with you without stopping to nibble or bite you.
+If you're walking outside, you can also give rewards once they are able to walk with you without stopping to nibble or bite you.

-Teach Biting Inhibition
+Teach Bite Inhibition

 Your puppies can also learn to tone down their puppy biting aggression by playing with other puppies.
+A learned bite inhibition can help both puppies and adult dogs to not resort to biting all the time.

 When puppies congregate, they push the limits by biting each other—some puppies yelp when bitten, signaling that the biting is too much.
 Most of the time, puppies stop once a sound of distress is present.